To provide knowledge on the theoretical content and practical assessment of cervical cytology screening.

-- Recognise and evaluate own role in undertaking a cervical cytology sample as part of the national screening programme in accordance with national and locally agreed guidelines.
+- Recognise and evaluate their own role in taking a cervical cytology sample as part of the national screening programme in accordance with national and locally agreed guidelines.

 - Apply knowledge of basic anatomy and physiology to recognise the features of a healthy cervix.

-- Demonstrate awareness of human papilloma virus (HPV) in relation to cervical abnormalities, the implications of the vaccination programme and HPV testing and the ways in which women may be managed in the future.
+- Demonstrate awareness of Human Papilloma Virus (HPV) in relation to cervical abnormalities, the vaccination programme and HPV testing.

-- Draw on skills to ensure safe and effective clinical examination of the woman, offering a chaperone and working in accordance with local policy and guidelines such as Protection of Vulnerable Individuals in the assessment of any client’s capacity to provide valid consent.
+- Draw on skills to carry out safe and effective clinical examinations, offering a chaperone and working in accordance with local policy and guidelines.

-- Use a range of principle professional skills to initiate effective health education based on the health beliefs of the woman.
+- Use a range of professional skills to initiate the effective health education of the patient, taking into account their personal beliefs.

-- Taking correct cervical samples from women across the screening age range.
+- The collection of accurate cervical samples across the established age range.

-- Preparing adequate Liquid Based Cytology samples and dispatching safely to designated laboratory for analysis.
+- The preparation of adequate Liquid Based Cytology samples and dispatching them safely to the designated laboratory for analysis.